OpenSphereSoftware/FlutterMadeEasy_ZeroToMastery/README.md

 ⭐️ ToDo App - Adaptive Layout

 Based on this App we will go over different topics, so we create a app that supports the new Material3 adaptive Layout.
 We go into the basic Form functions and as a bonus we move the validation logic into a Cubit.
 In this app we will use different local data sources to store all data, to have a permanent storage we will use the Hive package.
+The complete navigation is using the Navigator 2.0 with the go_router package.

 Whats next?